 Most people need some time to establish themselves in a practice that will support itself financially - the amount of time depends on the entrepreneurial and professional skills of the individual.
 Every effort is made by the school to assist students with referrals, advertising ideas (and some material) wherever possible.
 A section of module three is devoted to the 'business side' of establishing and running a practice.

-Can I receive 'credits' for other training I have completed?
+Can I receive 'credits' for other professional training I have completed?
 [TOP]

 Students who complete whole modules of another recognised P.S.H. training program may receive credit for those modules.
-P.S.H. is a therapy model that stands alone in the field, and we know of no other training or therapy models that are related closely enough to be of help in this area.
-Having said that however, many of our students have been trained in various modalities that have similarities in some areas and make their learning that much easier.
+However, P.S.H. is a therapy model that stands alone in the field and we know of no other training or therapy models that are related closely enough to be deemed appropriate in this regard.
+Having said that however, many of our students have been trained in various modalities that have similarities in some areas and make their learning somewhat easier.

-Can I use P.S.H. as part of my established health practice?
+Can I use P.S.H. as part of my established health-care practice?
 [TOP]

-Can I expect to establish a practice in a remote part of the country?
+Can I expect to establish a practice as I live in a remote part of the country?
 [TOP]

 Due to the very gentle, private and effective nature of P.S.H., people are more inclined to recommend it to their friends, than is the case with other methods.
 Therapists in remote areas, who are consistently doing good work, draw clients from a very wide geographical area.
-The principal trainer of this course regularly works with clients who come from other countries to obtain the benefits of P.S.H.
+The principal trainer of this course regularly works with clients from all parts of Australia and other countries who come seeking the benefits of P.S.H.

 Is P.S.H. just another trendy 'fringe' or 'alternative' therapy without a scientific basis?
 [TOP]

-No. P.S.H. is securely grounded in the most up-to-date scientific understandings regarding the ways humans cause and solve 'subconscious' problems.
-It is a gentle, non-invasive, thoroughly 'tried and tested' method of helping people permanently resolve these kinds of issues.
+No. P.S.H. is securely grounded in the most up-to-date scientific understandings regarding the ways humans cause and solve subconsciously generated problems.
+The underlying principles and philosophies of P.S.H. are fully supported by the most contemporary neurobiological scientific understanding about subconscious processes and how they function.
+It is a gentle, non-invasive and thoroughly 'tried and tested' method of helping people permanently resolve these kinds of issues.
 The model of therapy taught in this course has been continuously and successfully used since 1983 by the principal trainer.
-P.S.H. is quickly becoming the most sought-after form of therapy for problems of a subconscious nature.
+His practice has maintained itself solely by client-referrals since approximately 1994.
+P.S.H. is becoming the most sought-after form of therapy for problems of a subconscious nature.

 Is P.S.H. just another name for hypnotherapy?
 [TOP]

-No. This is a common misconception.
-There are some similarities with some modern forms of hypnotherapy, in so far as we help clients with subconscious-level methods.
-However, P.S.H. is based on a very different foundation of principles and is carried out in quite a different manner.
-P.S.H. has been developed to truly empower clients and help them resolve the underlying causes of their problems, rather than analyse or try to 'suggest away' the symptoms.
-Some confusion may result from P.S.H. therapists advertising under the category of hypnotherapy in phone books and similar media.
-This is usually due to the fact that these publications do not as yet, have a separate category for P.S.H.
+No. This misconception sometimes occurs for two main reasons.
+Firstly, there are some similarities with some modern forms of hypnotherapy in so far as we help clients with subconscious-level methods.
+P.S.H. however, is based on a very different foundation of principles and is carried out in quite a different manner.
+It has been developed to truly empower clients and help them resolve the underlying causes of their problems, rather than analyse or try to 'suggest away' the symptoms.
+Some confusion can also result where P.S.H. therapists advertise under the category of hypnotherapy in phone books and various other media.
+This is usually due to these publications not having a separate category for P.S.H.
 As a model of therapy however, P.S.H. stands alone in the field and should not be confused with any other method.
 P.S.H. is a very 'client-centered' therapy model rather than a 'therapist-centered' one.
 If for any reason you are not completely certain of the credentials of anyone advertising as a P.S.H. therapist, contact the owners of this Website and we will advise you accordingly.